 Sign In

-India and the world are not unfamiliar to a global market downturn.
+India and the world are not unfamiliar with a global market downturn.
 It has happened before, and the 2008 recession is a relatable example.
 While the reasons back then were different from what we are facing now, the result is not completely out of context.

 Since the time the IMF (International Monetary Fund) forecasted a global recession as a consequence of the COVID-19 pandemic, questions have been raised.
 The world wants to know when this global financial downturn will end.
+But to understand global-market recovery, one needs to understand and evaluate certain factors.

 What is the current situation?